 Home-based businesses need licenses and permits as well.
-This includes some of the same documentation required by traditional businesses, such as the local business operating business.
+This includes some of the same documentation required by traditional companies.
 If your home-based business revolves around consulting or freelance work, the only other permit you might need is a home occupation permit.
 This denotes that your business will not bring excessive traffic, noise, or environmental hazards to your neighborhood.

-Businesses that are discovered to be operating without the required licenses or permits could face steep fines or even be stripped of their operating licenses.
+Businesses discovered to be operating without the required licenses or permits could face steep fines or even be stripped of their operating licenses.

 Your other insurance needs will depend on your industry and location.
 For example, most construction and landscaping companies have general liability insurance due to the high risk of on-site injury.
-Commercial property insurance protects your business’s inventory, equipment, and physical property from loss or damage following incidents like theft, fires, or vandalism.
+Commercial property insurance protects your business’s inventory, equipment, and physical property from loss or damage following theft, fires, or vandalism incidents.

-You might also have to purchase certain types of insurance in order to access business loans backed by the Small Business Administration.
+You might also have to purchase certain insurance types to access business loans backed by the Small Business Administration.
 To decide which insurance plans make the most sense for you, talk to your competitors and your business lawyer.

 Reporting pay data proves that your business does not pay employees differently based on their race or gender.
-Federal nondiscrimination laws prohibit businesses from paying significantly different salaries to two different types of people (i.e. a man and a woman) with the same exact position and responsibilities.
+Federal nondiscrimination laws prohibit companies from paying significantly different salaries to two different types of people (i.e., a man and a woman) with the same position and responsibilities.
 You must submit this report, a.k.a. the EEO-1 form, by the end of May.

-Step one for collecting sales tax is determining whether or not your products or services are taxable in your home state.
-Items that are often exempt from sales taxes include prescription drugs, raw materials and groceries.
+Step one for collecting sales tax is determining whether your products or services are taxable in your home state.
+Items that are often exempt from sales taxes include prescription drugs, raw materials, and groceries.

-Then, you must collect sales tax in any state that is categorized as a tax “nexus” for your business.
-This term refers to states that are connected to your business due to the location of your physical property, your products, and your customers.
+You must then collect sales tax in any state categorized as a tax “nexus” for your business.
+This term refers to states connected to your business due to the location of your physical property, your products, and your customers.
 Are your products shipped from another state?
 Do you have customers in other states?
-If you have an Ecommerce business, you might have to collect a different sales tax rate for each customer in a different state.
+If you have an eCommerce business, you might have to collect a different sales tax rate for each customer in a different state.

-After establishing your nexus states, you must register for sales tax permits in those states by visiting the website for their department of revenue.
+After establishing your nexus states, you must register for sales tax permits in those states by visiting the website for their revenue department.
 As if this wasn’t already complicated enough, you also have to figure out if your nexus states are “origin-based” or “destination-based.”

-If you sell to someone in a destination-based state, the tax rate is determined by the location of the customer.
-With origin-based sales taxes, on the other hand, the tax rate is determined by the location of the seller.
+If you sell to someone in a destination-based state, the tax rate is determined by the customer’s location.
+On the other hand, with origin-based sales taxes, the tax rate is determined by the seller’s location.